viscid-hub/mayavi-feedstock/README.md

                    Its primary use is in the construction of the CI ``.yml`` files and simplify the management of *many* feedstocks.

-**conda-forge** - the place where the feedstock and smithy live and work to
+**viscid-hub** - the place where the feedstock and smithy live and work to
                   produce the finished article (built conda distributions)